DavidJCerdas/python.greencore.co.cr/README.md

-This repo hold the homeworks and projects for the Python course at:
+This repo holds data for presentations and the homeworks and projects for the Python course at:
 * GreenCore Costa Rica
 * Platzi.com